 If budget is an issue, a quick online search shows hundreds of budget-minded recipes: 20 recipes for eating healthy on a budget, cheap healthy meals, budget dinners, and cheap heart-healthy dinner ideas.

 I did a little test on the cost of an Instant Pot Creamy Chicken Wild Rice Soup recipe.
 Going online to WalMart.com, I sourced all the ingredients in organic and came up with soup, side salad, and bread at $4.25 per serving.

 Note that this did not take into account the cost of basics, such as spices, and Walmart did not offer an organic version of half and half.

 There are actually many recipes that you can convert to healthier substitutes to eliminate pesticide-laden greens and fruits, GMO’s and other processed and chemical additives.
 When looking to make the switch to incorporate more fresh organics into your diet, keep in mind that there is a list of the Dirty Dozen which includes the top 12 produce to always buy organic due to the heavy use of pesticides.

-This year, the list includes strawberries (with 20 different pesticides), spinach, kale, collard, and mustard greens (which has inched its way up the list over the years), nectarines, apples, grapes, peaches, cherries, pears, tomatoes, bell and hot peppers, celery, and tomatoes.
+This year, the list includes strawberries (with 20 different pesticides), spinach, kale, collard, and mustard greens (which has inched its way up the list over the years), nectarines, apples, grapes, peaches, cherries, pears, bell and hot peppers, and green beans.

-At the same link, you will also find the Clean Fifteen list for those fruits and veggies that are clean to eat if you can’t find organic.
+At the same site, you will also find the Clean Fifteen list for those fruits and veggies that are clean to eat if you can’t find organic.